cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 $  starport scaffold message createPost title body
 ```

+The starport scaffold message command accepts the message name `createPost` as the first argument and a list of fields (`title` and `body`) for the message.

+By default, a message is scaffolded in a module with a name that matches the name of the project, in this case, `chain`.

-In the terminal output, you will see a list of files which are created or modified by the `message` command:
+In the terminal output, you see the list of files that are created or modified by the `message` command:

 ```bash
 modify proto/chain/tx.proto